1. Purpose of policy

-5.4 The Returning Officer is responsible for determining the eligibility of nominators, nominees and voters in conjunction with the Director, Human Resources and Director, Student Services and Engagement.
+5.4 The Returning Officer is responsible for determining the eligibility of nominators, nominees and voters in conjunction with the Director, Human Resources and Academic Registrar and Director, Student Services.

-5.5 The Returning Officer will request the Director, Human Resources and Director, Student Services and Engagement to produce electoral rolls to support the conduct of academic staff, general staff and student elections to Council.
+5.5 The Returning Officer will request the Director, Human Resources and Academic Registrar and Director, Student Services to produce electoral rolls to support the conduct of academic staff, general staff and student elections to Council.